 To find what we have in the Library's collection, you can do a subject search for "blaxploitation films" in the online catalog.
 That search will show you what film titles are classified as these films as well as books and other items about them.
 As you look at the list under blaxploitation films, the subject headings which include "history and criticism" critically talk about the genre itself.

 Articles and other writings about movies can be found in many publications.
 Our collection does not include a journal or magazine which looks exclusively at blaxploitation films.
 Other film journals within our collection will cover these films.
-You can use Film & Television Literature Index to find relevant articles.
+You can use Film & Television Literature Index to find relevant articles or use the search box at the top of the page.